Who is Caroline Ellison, a key witness testifying against Sam Bankman-Fried?

 Ellison became one of Bankman-Fried's top lieutenants as he expanded his crypto empire.
 The two lived together in a luxury penthouse in the Bahamas, and were on-and-off romantic partners.

-Her firsthand account is expected to be crucial to efforts by Manhattan federal prosecutors to convict Bankman-Fried on fraud charges stemming from FTX's November 2022 implosion.
+Her firsthand account could be crucial to efforts by Manhattan federal prosecutors to convict Bankman-Fried on fraud charges stemming from FTX's November 2022 implosion.
 He has pleaded not guilty to charges of stealing billions of dollars in FTX customer funds to plug losses at Alameda.

 Ellison, who became Alameda's co-chief executive in 2021 and assumed full control last year, has pleaded guilty to fraud charges and agreed to cooperate with prosecutors.